jtw995/gettingcleaningdata/README.md

 Run the script
 --
-In R, load and run the run_analysis.R script and it will produce _tidy_data_UCI_HAR_long.txt_ That output is thelong format of the resulting data following the transformations detailed in my https://github.com/jtw995/gettingcleaningdata/CookBook.md file.
+In R, load and run the run_analysis.R script and it will produce _tidy_data_UCI_HAR_long.txt_ That output is the long format data following the transformations detailed in my https://github.com/jtw995/gettingcleaningdata/CookBook.md file.

 --